 The charitable object for which the company is established is to provide benevolent relief to those suffering poverty or distress (such as sickness), by advancing health outcomes and access to health services for rural, regional and remote Australians.

-The Vision of the Alliance, as the peak non-government rural and remote health organisation, is good health and wellbeing in rural and remote Australia.
+The Vision of the Alliance, as the peak non-government rural and remote health organisation, is healthy and sustainable rural, regional and remote communities.

 The Alliance seeks to fulfil this vision by:

 - identifying priority needs in rural and remote health and promoting appropriate action;

 - undertaking or commissioning research into key issues in rural and remote health and develop knowledge about them;

 - disseminating relevant information and knowledge to those with an interest in rural and remote health;

 - providing feedback to governments on the health impact of their policies and services in rural, regional and remote communities;

 - encouraging stronger organisations and population groups to recognise and support those which are vulnerable;